lillian-rigling/minimal-mistakes/_pages/details.md

   image: https://media.winnipegfreepress.com/images/454425.jpg

 ---
-Christopher and Lillian will be married at the Cave Spring Vineyard Retreat in Lincoln, Ontario.
-A reception will follow at the Inn on the Twenty in Jordan Station, Ontario.
+Christopher and Lillian will be married on Sunday, November 4, 2018 at the *Cave Spring Vineyard Retreat* in Lincoln, Ontario.
+A reception will follow at the *Inn on the Twenty* in Jordan Station, Ontario.<iframe src="https://www.google.com/maps/d/embed?mid=1ACo_8TfoWOWyFBcGTxdNiJ8jP69vp_p-&hl=en" width="50%" height="480" style="float:right"></iframe>

-<iframe src="https://www.google.com/maps/d/embed?mid=1ACo_8TfoWOWyFBcGTxdNiJ8jP69vp_p-&hl=en" width="100%" height="480"></iframe>

 ## Where to Stay